A note on Lusin-type approximation of Sobolev functions on Gaussian spaces: Main results

 Now we can apply the result from \cite{UstunelZakai} to the function $ \left.f\right|_{\Omega_{f, \varepsilon}} $ and obtain a measurable $\mathcal{H}$-Lipschitz function $g_{\varepsilon}$ defined on the whole space $\mathcal{W}$ such that

 It is clear that by construction

 \end{proof}

-\begin{remark} As it is clear from the proofs, the statements of Theorem \ref{th:main_wiener_space_theorem} and Theorem \ref{th:lusin_wiener_space} remain valid for any function
+\begin{remark} As it is clear from the proofs, the statements of Theorem~\ref{th:main_wiener_space_theorem} and Theorem~\ref{th:lusin_wiener_space} remain valid for any function

 However, the case of $f \in W^{1,1}$ or $f \in BV$ when the underlying space $W$ is infinite-dimensional is still open, see also the discussion of this problem in \cite{AmrosioBrueTrevisan}. \end{remark} \begin{remark} In the paper \cite{Alberti} G. Alberti proved that any Borel vector field on $\mathbb{R}^d$ coincides with the gradient of some $C^{1}$ function outside of a set of arbitrarily small Lebesgue measure.
-This result was extended to the Wiener space setting in \cite{Shaposhnikov10}, where the following theorem was obtained: \begin{theorem} Let $v: \mathcal{W} \rightarrow \mathcal{H}$ be a Borel vector field with values in the Cameron--Martin space $H$.
-The for any $\varepsilon >0$ and $\theta > 0$ there exists an $\mathcal{H}$-Lipschitz function $f$ such that
+This result was extended to the Wiener space setting in \cite{Shaposhnikov10}. \end{remark}